Sjord/Sjord.github.io/_posts/2019-05-15-cracking-password-hashes-in-yclas.md

 Even though we can't perform arbitrary SQL queries, we can still search on arbitrary columns.
 This is especially interesting for the `password` column in the user table.
 This contains the password hash, which makes it possible to crack the plaintext password of other users.

-By performing a request with `filter__password=a` and checking the results, we can check wheter there is an `a` in the password hash.
+By performing a request with `filter__password=a` and checking the results, we can check whether there is an `a` in the password hash.
 If there is, we try `a0`, `a1`, etc. I wrote the following script to automate this process:

     import requests